CuriosityWeekends/entrylogger/README.md

 ## Usage
 1. Setting up the environment:

-Ensure your .env file is properly configured with the correct Supabase credentials (SUPABASE_URL and SUPABASE_KEY).
+Ensure your .env file is properly configured with the correct Supabase credentials (SUPABASE_URL and SUPABASE_KEY, SUPABASE_DB_URL).

 2. Basic Usage Example:

 Here's an example of how you can use the module to track user entry and exit times: